SebastianClaesson/sebastianclaesson.github.io/_posts/2022-09-03-AzureDevOpsColoredOutput.md

 I wanted to create my custom [What-if deployment - PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if?tabs=azure-powershell) as there is an issue with the Azure Firewall rules being scrambled and giving false-positives for changes at each run, rendering the output almost unreadable.

-There's a built-in commands in Azure DevOps that can be used to produce colored output, sections and groups.
+There's built-in commands in Azure DevOps that can be used to produce colored output, sections and groups.
 Read more here: [Azure DevOps Formatting Commands](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=powershell#formatting-commands)

 These formatting commands are great!
 The output renders such as: